sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 title: Updating arrays and objects
 ---

-Because Svelte's reactivity is triggered by assignments, using array methods that mutate the array alone, like `push` and `splice`, won't automatically cause updates.
-For example, clicking the button calls the `addNumber` function, but doesn't trigger the recalculation of `sum` and does not update the rendered page.
+Svelte's reactivity is triggered by assignments.
+Methods that mutate arrays/objects internally will not trigger updates by themselves.

+In this example, clicking the "Add a number" button calls the `addNumber` function, which appends a number to the array but doesn't trigger the recalculation of `sum` and does not update the rendered page.

-One way to fix that is to add an assignment that would otherwise be redundant:
+One way to fix that would be to assign `numbers` to itself to tell the compiler it has changed:

 ```js
 function addNumber() {